strdco/callfordataspeakers.com/README.md

 ## Mastodon

-This project has a Mastodon account that you can follow:
+This project has a Mastodon account.
+You can follow:
-<a rel="me" href="https://dataplatform.social/@callforspeakers">@callforspeakers@dataplatform.social</a>.
+<a rel="me" href="https://dataplatform.social/@callforspeakers">callforspeakers on dataplatform.social</a>.